National Tourism Day 2026: Why Experiences Matter & the Top Destinations to Visit in India

 1. Alibaug, Maharashtra – Coastal Living Beyond the Beach

-Alibaug offers more than just beaches.
+Alibaug offers more than just beaches, especially in winters.
 It invites travellers into a slower coastal rhythm shaped by fishing villages, local cuisine, and maritime history.

 Experience highlights: